brown-band/website/pages/scripts/1997-1998/fall/cornell.md

 :sd[Band forms a concert arch, Lusitana Band marches in from visitor-side sideline playing "Oragar"]

 The Lusitana Band hails from the Lusitana Youth Club in sunny Cumberland, Rhode Island, which, at 75 years of age, is one of the oldest Portuguese-American social clubs in New England.
-Watch now as the two bands, conducted by the Lusitana Band's Maestro Joao Soares [Zhao Suarez] plays "Vinho do Porto" [Veenyu du Portu].
+Watch now as the two bands, conducted by the Lusitana Band’s Maestro Joao Soares [Zhao Suarez] plays "Vinho do Porto" [Veenyu du Portu].

 :sd[Both bands form bottle, play "Vinho do Porto"]